solana-developers/solana-cookbook/docs/gaming/store-sol-in-pda.md

       content: Solana Cookbook | Storing SOL in a PDA
   - - meta
     - name: og:title
-      content: Solana Cookbook | Storing Sol in a program
+      content: Solana Cookbook | Storing SOL in a PDA
   - - meta
     - name: description
       content: Using PDAs, you can reward SOL to players playing your game.
 Learn how to reward SOL from a PDA when players find chests in this game.